Cognigy/Documentation/docs/en/docs/live-agent/conversation/overview.md

 The customer initiates a conversation from the website front end - using the Webchat widget.
 An automated response set in the Cognigy.AI Flow will immediately be displayed on the screen as a reply.
 When a Virtual Agent initiates a handover to the Live Agent interface, the conversation will be continued by a human Agent.

-## Open a Conversation in Live Agent:
+## View a Conversation in Live Agent

 To open a conversation in Live Agent, do the following: